jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 </div>

 - **[Schwabisch hitch.][schwabisch-hitch]**
-A nifty friction hitch for connection to a life-support line in case you fall.
+The ideal friction hitch for connection to a life-support line in case you fall.